Ancient pathogen genomics: Linkage between 2nd and 3rd pandemics

-In a recent study, genomes of Y. pestis from three samples resumed in Barcelona (deceased between 1300-1420), Ellwangen (between 1486-1627) and Bolgar city (between 1298-1388).
+In a recent study, genomes of Y. pestis from three samples resumed in Barcelona (deceased between 1300 and 1420), Ellwangen (between 1486 and 1627) and Bolgar city (between 1298 and 1388).
 The date of death of the individuals analysed was determined thanks to radiocarbon dates; the last one was confirmed by the presence of a coin produced only after the year 1362.
 Of 223 samples from 178 individuals, only one for each site had a suitable amount of DNA and was finally selected for the whole genome sequencing of the bacillus (through a genome-capture assay, using as a draft Y. pseudotuberculosis genome and pMT1 and pCD1 from Y. pestis).

-The alignment with a Y. pestis phylogeny tree created with previously know ancient genomes revealed an increase genetic diversity outside of China in comparison to what was previously thought; all the three new genomes mapped in Branch 1 and possess two SNPs associated to the Black Death (all the genomes of Y. pestis dated to the Black Death map in Branch 1).
+The alignment with a Y. pestis phylogeny tree created with previously known ancient genomes revealed an increase genetic diversity outside of China in comparison to what was previously thought; all the three new genomes mapped in Branch 1 and possess two SNPs associated to the Black Death (all the genomes of Y. pestis dated to the Black Death map in Branch 1).
 The Barcelona strain has no differences with the London strain; the two individuals from which the genome was obtained died of plague with a distance of some months (spring and autumn 1348) underlining the presence in Europe of a single wave of plague with low genetic diversity.
-The Ellwangen strain maps in a sub-branch of Branch 1 and is ancestral to a previously sequenced strain (L'Observance). it descends from the one circulating in London and Barcelona during the Black Death but also have additional mutations.
-Is therefore considered a lineage diverged from Branch 1 before the 16th century (Ellwangen outbreak) and with no known modern descendants.
+The Ellwangen strain maps in a sub-branch of Branch 1 and is ancestral to a previously sequenced strain (L'Observance).
+It descends from the one circulating in London and Barcelona during the Black Death but also have additional mutations.
+It is therefore considered a lineage diverged from Branch 1 before the 16th century (Ellwangen outbreak) and with no known modern descendants.

 In comparison with isolates from the Black Death, the Bolgar city strain presents: